beejjorgensen/propaganda/05-business-public.md

 public mind, some other attraction, some idea that will modify the product slightly, some element of originality that will distinguish it from products in the same line.
-Thus, a manufacturer of typewriters paints his machines in cheerful hues, These special types of appeal can be popularized by the manipulation of the principles familiar to the propagandist—the principles of gregariousness, obedience to authority, emulation, and the like.
+Thus, a manufacturer of typewriters paints his machines in cheerful hues.
+These special types of appeal can be popularized by the manipulation of the principles familiar to the propagandist—the principles of gregariousness, obedience to authority, emulation, and the like.
 A minor element can be made to assume economic